 Since the appearance of the Chemex in the 1940s, this classic coffee brewer has been reliant on heavy, thick paper filters.
 Back in the day, this type of filter was pretty much standard.

 However, the world of coffee brewing has come leaps and bounds since then.
 You can now find a selection of compatible coffee filters for the Chemex manufactured from metal, cotton, hemp, and even titanium.

 Some of these Chemex filter alternatives do a better job than others at keeping sediment from passing through, and others are easier to clean.

 Cloth will be the closest experience to paper you will get from a reusable filter.
 But, the downside is they tend to be slightly more challenging to clean.

 Metal cones are the best overall, and they excel in the flavor department and at being fast and quick to clean.

 Best Reusable Filters For The Chemex

-Below we have listed filters for the Chemex that we think are the best of the bunch.
-There are quite a few in the marketplace, but we have dwindled our long list to just these.
+Below I have listed filters for the Chemex that I think is the best of the bunch.
+There are quite a few in the marketplace, but I have dwindled down our long list to just these.

-Not sure if you want cloth or a metal style filter?
-We suggest choosing a metal cone if you want a long-lasting, durable Chemex filter alternative.
+Not sure if you want cloth or a metal-style filter?
+I suggest choosing a metal cone if you want a long-lasting, durable Chemex filter alternative.

 Able Brewing Kone for Chemex